 114 Introductory Greek II

 The aim of this course is to familiarize student with the basic structural features of classical Greek.
 In addition to grammar and vocabulary, the class will read simple texts from classical Greek philosophy and literature as well as from the New Testament.
 Credit will be granted for only one of RELS 114, CLAS 120 or CLAS 199 (2022-2023).
 Cross-listed as CLAS 122.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 117 Ethical Principles for Health Care Providers